 Our extensive Shenango China Archival Collection is one of the largest in the world.
 Please visit our museum and admire the beauty and fine craftsmanship of Shenango chinaware or explore the massive collection.
+Our archive includes the following rarities:

 It is Tuesday, March 24, 1992, and I’m standing with a crowd of people all clutching catalogs and white pieces of cardboard with numbers.
 Ahead of the throng is an auctioneer.
 We are at the sale of Shenango China, the equipment, buildings, and grounds.